boku7/Ninja_UUID_Runner/README.md

 ### Cobalt Strike Stageless Beacon Walkthrough

-1. Start your Cobalt Strike `teamserver` & the `cobaltstrike` gui on the linux box
+1. Start your Cobalt Strike `teamserver` & the `cobaltstrike` gui on the Kali-Attacker box
 + In the CRTO labs, `cobaltstrike` is located in the `/opt/` directory, but this may differ based on your installation.
 ```bash
 root@kali:/opt/cobaltstrike# ifconfig